dacamp/EtcUtils/README.md

 etcutils
 ========

-Ruby C Extension for for Linux reads and writes to the /etc files.
+Ruby C Extension for Linux reads and writes to etc dbfiles.

 Tested and works on ruby 1.8.7, 1.9.3.